Course overviewComputer Science A Level City of Bristol College

-As well as covering programming the course aims to promote good programming practices such as avoiding global variables, sensible variable naming, structured programming, good re-use of code through procedures and functions, and proper commenting of code.
+As well as covering programming, the course explores best practice such as avoiding global variables, sensible variable naming, structured programming, good re-use of code through procedures and functions, and proper commenting of code.

 It also covers higher-level concepts such as the social and legal impact of computers, and how to go about breaking down a big problem into individual programmable steps.

-You must have at least a Grade 6 in Maths.
-There are several topics that require the ability to reason logically and apply mathematical and logical processes to solutions.
-It is likely that if you find Mathematics enjoyable and interesting then you will also like Computer Science.
+You must have at least a Grade 6 in Maths, because there are several topics that require the ability to reason logically and apply mathematical and logical processes to solutions.

 Course entry requirements

 For entry onto this course you will require 6 GCSEs at grade 4 (C) or above, including English, and Maths at grade 6.
 Experience of programming is desirable.